jdecode/t3/README.md

-Note : Regarding the choice of OS (it's not a "preference", it's a derivative of the work you do)
+Note : Choice of OS is not a "preference", it's a result of the work you do
 1. If you create mobile apps that need to be deployed to App Store (Apple) - then use "Mac OS"
 1. If you create applications (desktop/web) that need to be deployed to Windows, or require DLL/MS-libraries (e.g. C#/.Net core) - then use "Windows"
 1. If you are into web-dev, using Java, Python, PHP, React, Vue, TailwindCSS, Alpinejs, Docker etc - then use any popular Linux distro, e.g. Ubuntu [or Fedora / Debian / CentOS etc]

-   1. If you are into non-window-binding and non-mac-os-binding web-dev, and use Windows - then change your career or the OS
+Opinion: If you are into non-window-binding and non-mac-os-binding web-dev, and use Windows, then __*change your career or the OS*__

 ### Prerequisites
 1. `git` [To clone this repo]